Focus and Scope

 Any opinion expressed in the article by the author(s) does not necessarily reflect the opinion of the editors.

-Makara Hubs-Asia is currently licensed under a Creative Commons Attribution-ShareAlike 4.0 International License
+Makara Human Behavior Studies in Asia (Makara Hubs-Asia) is currently licensed under a Creative Commons Attribution-ShareAlike 4.0 International License